lukepothier/MVXTemplates/README.md

 ## Sample App

-The repo contains sample app which implements the MvvmCross App project template, and provides an example implementation of many of the item templates available in this repo
+The repo contains a sample app which implements the MvvmCross App project template, and provides an example implementation of many of the item templates available in the template pack